w3c/webrtc-stats/webrtc-stats-testing.md

 Tests if the getStats API returns the correct stats object depending on the API input (i.e., filter by senders, etc).
 Also these tests should check if the reported statistics conform to the peerconnection state machine, i.e., check when obsolete stats are removed when the conditions are met, etc. The test should be carried out in a way that all the RTCStatsType dictionaries are covered, however, in some cases it may make sense to test parts of the media pipeline as a whole, for example sender and receiver transport and media (audio and video) stats.

+Web Platform Tests [WPT] currently runs these tests, available at: https://wpt.fyi/results/webrtc-stats

 ## Availability of metrics

 Tests if all metrics specified as mandatory are returned in the stats.
-This should be verified against the phases of the peerconnection
+This should be verified against the phases of the peerconnection:

 + When the peer connection is in new state, this is before the call is setup
 + When the peer connection is in connecting state, this is while setting up a call,